-During FY 2021-22, the City continued to implement the priority needs established in the City's current FY 2020 -24 Consolidated Plan.
-All High Priority Needs identified in the Consolidated Plan received funding from the CDBG, HOME, and/or ESG programs.
+During FY 2022-23, the City continued to implement the priority needs established in the City's current FY 2020-24 Consolidated Plan.
+All High Priority Needs identified in the Consolidated Plan received funding from CDBG, HOME, and/or ESG programs.
 The City was able to achieve or remain on track to achieve most of its goals and objectives.
 Specifically, the City pursued the following affordable housing projects (described in detail earlier):

-- Monterey County Housing Authority Development Corporation (MCHADC)- Parkside Manor Housing Development Project Phase I: is located at 1112, 1114, and 1115 Parkside Street in the City of Salinas.
-In FY 2021-22, the developer demolished 88 existing senior housing units and will construct 160 new senior residential units, along with supporting improved infrastructure and amenities.
-The project is being built into two phases: Phase I consist of 80 low-income senior housing units and Phase II an additional 80 units.
-During FY 2021-22, the general contractor completed 90% of the Phase I construction and the project is expected to be completed by early November 2022. - Interim Inc., Sun Rose Apartments (CDBG): Sun Rose Apartments is located at 439 Soledad Street.
-It is an 11-unit transitional/permanent supportive housing facility with supportive services for very low-income individuals with mental health disabilities who are homeless, chronically homeless, or at-risk of homelessness.
-This new construction project consists of a three-story building, 2 patios, 8 parking spaces, 7 one-bedroom units, 3 studio units and an

-8-bedroom transitional unit with shared amenities.
-Building permits for this Project were approved and issued in June of 2021, a general contractor was selected, and construction is currently underway.
-This project is anticipated to be completed at the end of 2022.
+- Parkside Manor Housing Development Project Phase I: This project is located at 1112 Parkside Street in the City of Salinas.
+In FY 2021-22, the developer demolished 48 existing senior housing units and proposed the construction of 80 new senior residential units, along with supporting improved infrastructure and amenities.
+During FY 2022-23, the General Contractor completed construction of the project in November 2022.
+Although the Housing Authority of the County of Monterey held a grand opening on January 19, 2023, tenants were allowed to move in November 2022. - Sun Rose Apartments: This project is an 11-unit transitional/permanent supportive housing facility with supportive services for very low-income individuals with mental health disabilities who are homeless, chronically homeless, or at-risk of homelessness.
+The address is confidential.
+This new construction project consists of a three-story building, 2 patios and 8 parking spaces.
+The development includes 7 one-bedroom units, 3 studio units and an 8-bedroom transitional unit with shared amenities.
+Building permits for this Project were approved and issued in June of 2021 and construction is currently underway with an anticipated completion by the summer of 2023.

-- Catalyst Apartments Rehabilitation Project (CDBG): The non-profit developer, Interim Inc. began the renovation of the Catalyst Apartments (located at 235 Martella Street) in March of 2021.
-The rehabilitation of this 5-unit affordable rental complex, with 1 bedroom apartment units, construction was completed in January 2022.
-Interim inc. and City staff are working in the closing-out documents to finalize this project completely. - Salinas Housing Advancement, Resources & Education Navigation Center (SHARE): ESG funds were used to assist the homeless through the Bay Area Community Services SHARE Center rapid re-housing services program.
-BACS assisted 78 persons and 23 persons moved to permanent housing destinations. - First United Methodist Church (FUMC) Kitchen and Restroom Rehabilitation: On March 29, 2019 the FUMC and the City entered into a funding agreement for a project that includes but is not limited to the reconstruction of the existing kitchen facility, lead and asbestos remediation, sewer line repairs, modification of existing bathrooms and ADA improvements.
-During FY 2019-2020, FUMC finalized the preliminary plans and submitted for a building permit.
-During FY 2020-21, the demolition work for both areas of construction was completed in December of 2020.
-The building permit was approved, and the project was sent out to bid during the first quarter of FY 2021-22.
-In FY 2021-22, inspections for plumbing, framing, electrical and mechanical components were completed.
-Rehabilitation of the facility continues with a projected completion date for May of 2023.
+- Catalyst Apartments Rehabilitation Project: The non-profit developer, Interim Inc. began the renovation of the Catalyst Apartments in March of 2021.
+The address for this project is confidential.
+This affordable rental complex included the rehabilitation of 5 1-bedroom apartment units.
+Construction was completed in January of 2022.
+Interim Inc. and City staff collaborated to close-out documents, issue final payment, closed the project in IDIS by June 2023. - Salinas Housing Advancement, Resources & Education Navigation Center (SHARE): In FY 2021-22 and FY 2022-2023 ESG funds were used to provide rapid rehousing financial assistance to the SHARE center to quickly and efficiently move persons from emergency shelter into permanent housing.
+A total of 85 persons have been housed through the use of these funds in the past two fiscal years.
+The City is surpassing the 5 year rapid rehousing goal. - First United Methodist Church (FUMC) Kitchen Rehabilitation: On March 29, 2019, the FUMC and the City entered into a CDBG Grant Funding Agreement for a project that includes but is not limited to the reconstruction of the existing kitchen facility, lead and asbestos remediation, sewer line repairs, modification of existing bathrooms and ADA improvements.
+In FY 2022-23, the City disbursed \$326,814.54 and is currently retaining 5% of the funds (\$24,743.10) until project completion.
+Rehabilitation of the facility is expected to be completed no later than September 2023.